In the guide

 By pre-notifying the movement online, a haulier summary can be printed and carried with you, or by the haulier transporting your pigs during the journey, as required by law.
 If you pre-notify the move, you will be sent a haulier summary in the post.
 The movement cannot take place until this document is received, so consider this when planning your moves.
 Please see the guidance from the Scottish Government.

-Please also see 'Transporting livestock by road: paperwork' for further documentation requirements.
+Please also see 'Transporting animals by road' for further documentation requirements.

 For information on the welfare of pigs when they are being transported, see 'Welfare of animals during transport'.